 These cups are chiefly for dry ingredients, but also have milliliter markings so you can measure your liquids too.
 In fact, they also have a pouring lip which will facilitate you while transferring liquids so you don’t spill anything during processes that call for a slow pour and make a mess.
 These cups are more like small bowls, with smooth, curving sides, instead of straight sides that join sharply with the base, so it’ll be easier to get your ingredients out of them without wasting any.
-We all know how frustrating it is to get honey, syrup, peanut butter etc. out of a measuring cup.
+We all know how frustrating it is to get honey, syrup, peanut butter, etc. out of a measuring cup.
 So even if your sticky ingredient decides to give you trouble, you can use a spoon or a spatula to get every last bit out, thanks to the curving sides.

-The whole cup is made in one piece, so the handle will have a hard time snapping off.
+Design: The whole cup is made in one piece, so the handle will have a hard time snapping off.
 Generally, stainless steel cups are made in two pieces: the cup and the handle.
 The handle, in most cases, can’t be welded too obviously to the cup because that would cause the cup to look really ugly.
 Resultantly, the joints can be quite flimsy.
 These KitchenMade cups, because they are made in a single piece, are the exact opposite.
-The one-piece design makes sure that the handle doesn’t come off, and the material of the cup is sturdy enough that it doesn’t bend out of shape when you scoop out the sugar or flour.
+The one-piece design makes sure that the handle doesn’t come off, and the material of the cup is sturdy enough that it doesn’t bend out of shape when you scoop out sugar or flour.

-As mentioned earlier, the cups have a bowl-like shape, but that doesn’t mean they have an unstable base.
-Some measuring cups have unstable bases which allow the cups to fall over, leading to wastage and a messy kitchen to boot.
+Base: As mentioned earlier, the cups have a bowl-like shape, but that doesn’t mean they have an unstable base.
+Some measuring cups have unstable bases that allow the cups to fall over, leading to wastage and a messy kitchen to boot.
 These KitchenMade cups have a flat base with a well-weighted handle so you can set out your measured ingredients on the counter sans fear because you are provided with the perfect balance, and your flour can’t take a romp down the kitchen table.

-The set contains 6 pieces – that’s two more than the usual 4.
-Apart from the standard measures, KitchenMade provides the seldom-seen ⅔ and ¾ measures as well.
+Pieces: The set contains 6 pieces – that’s two more than the usual 4.
+Apart from the standard measures, KitchenMade provides seldom-seen ⅔ and ¾ measures as well.
 Most measuring cups for dry ingredients don’t have these measures, as they come in sets of four.
-Granted, you can always use the ¼ cup thrice or the ⅓ cup twice but time is money, folks, and the next time you’re baking for the bake sale with these cups, you’ll thank us.
+Granted, you can always use the ¼ cup thrice or the ⅓ cup twice but time is money, folks, and the next time you’re baking for the bake sale with these cups, you’ll thank me.
 Also, sometimes you just need to measure your ingredients and set them out on the counter before you get to the mixing part and you can’t do that if you only have four cups.

-They might seem a bit pricey, but the 100% Money Back Lifetime Guarantee that KitchenMade offers is incentive enough to splurge just this once (wink).
+They might seem a bit pricey, but the 100% Money-Back Lifetime Guarantee that KitchenMade offers is incentive enough to splurge just this once (wink).

 And they are so shiny, they’ll make a spot of brightness wherever you put them in your kitchen.